raspberrypilearning/find-the-bug/en/quiz1/question_2.md

 - (x) Drag the `move`{:class="block3motion"} block inside the `forever`{:class="block3control"} loop

   --- feedback ---
   Yes!
 The sprite only moves once.
-Moving the `move`{:class="block3motion"} block inside the `forever`{:class="block3control"} loop will make the sprite keep moving until you stop your project.
+If you move the `move`{:class="block3motion"} block inside the `forever`{:class="block3control"} loop, the sprite will keep moving until you stop your project.
   --- /feedback ---

 --- /choices ---